iancze/Pysplotter/features.rst

 Select which spectra are visible on the main plot screen.
 This will be accomplished through the Tix checkList extension.

+spectrum.multiplicative_offset and spectrum.additive_offset will be used to scale spectrum so that they appear in the same window.

+The tix.CheckList will be very helpful for displaying certain spectral lines, when the time comes.
+Perfect utility for browsing them.

 Import/Export
 ==================================================